mooinglemur/zsmkit/README.md

 Since this callback happens in the interrupt handler, it is important that your program process the event and then return as soon as possible.
 In addition, your callback routine should not fire off any KERNAL calls, or update the screen.

-The callback does *not* need to take care to preserve any registers before returning.
+The callback does *not* need to take care to preserve any registers before returning, but the active RAM and ROM bank must be set to the values they were upon entry.

 ZSM sync type 0 note: Furnace tracker can be used to create this type of event by placing the `EExx` effect in any VERA channel.
 However, please note that this effect will not be exported in ZSMs if placed in a YM2151 channel.
 For example, the effect `EE64` will call the callback with Y = $02 and A = $64 at the moment of the event during playback.
 This can be useful for synchronization of game animations with the music, or for any other scenario when the application needs to do something at a certain point in the music.